TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-20-easy-and-quick-way-to-measure-lines-of-code-in-php.md

 }
 ```

-*This command is perfect for blog posts, as it give you a **idea about the size** without the clutter.*
+*This command is perfect for blog posts, as it gives you a **idea about the size** without the clutter.*

 <br>